 Ask any seasoned marketer and they’ll tell you that running a trade promotion is a powerful way to increase brand awareness, win more customers and drive engagement.

-A trade promotion is a free-to-enter competition used by brands to promote products and services.
+So what is a trade promotion?
+A trade promotion is a free-to-enter competition that is conducted by brands and businesses to promote products and services and to gain a wider exposure of their brand.

 But it’s not as simple as promoting your competition and waiting for the sales to roll in.
-There are lots of types of trade promotion with their own pros and cons, not to mention various legal requirements around how they are run.
+There are lots of types of trade promotion (with their own pros and cons), different trade promotion mechanics to take into account, and (not to mention) various legal requirements around how they are run.

 Before you get caught up in the details, the first question to ask is: What sort of competition do I want to run?